-There is a 24-pin main power supply connector and a 8-pin CPU PWR connector on the Motherboard.
+There is a 24-pin main power supply connector and two 8-pin CPU PWR connectors on the Motherboard.
 These power connectors meet the SSI EPS 12V specification.
-The 4-pin 12V PWR supply is required to provide adequate power to PCI-Express slots.

 Processor Power Connector

 In addition to the primary ATX power connector, the 12V 8-pin CPU Power connector must also be connected to the Motherboard.